-During the RHC, your doctor can inject different medications and measure how they affect your heart and pulmonary arteries.
-Vasodilators are medications that relax and open up (dilate) your blood vessels.
-This lowers blood pressure and allows better blood flow.
-Calcium channel blockers are common vasodilators used to treat PH.
-When the doctor injects this medication during an RHC, they can measure how well the medication works for you to help figure out your treatment plan.
+Calcium channel blockers are common vasodilators used to treat PAH.
+When the doctor administers this type of medication during an RHC, they can measure how well it works for you to help figure out your treatment plan.

-Though an RHC can sound scary, the procedure has a very low risk of complications in experienced facilities.
+Though an RHC may sound scary, the procedure has a very low risk of complications in experienced facilities.

-A study of over 7,000 people with PH who received RHC in experienced centers across the United States and Europe found that only 1.1 percent of people had serious complications from the procedure.
-Other studies show that risk from RHC complications is higher for children or infants (under 2 years old) or people with more severe PH (higher right atrial pressure).
+A cardiology study of more than 7,000 patients with PH who received RHC in experienced centers across the United States and Europe found that only 1.1 percent of people had serious complications from the procedure.
+Other studies show that risk of an RHC complication for people with PAH is higher for children or infants (under 2 years old) or people with more severe PAH (higher right atrial pressure).

-There are some reasons that someone should not get an RHC, such as having mechanical or prosthetic valves in the heart, masses in the heart (such as tumors), or inflammation in the right side of the heart (endocarditis).
-Your doctor will get your full medical history before an RHC.
-This is a good time to discuss any of your concerns.
+There are some reasons that someone should not get an RHC, such as having mechanical or prosthetic valves in the heart, masses in the heart (such as tumors), or endocarditis (inflammation in the right side of the heart).
+Your doctor will get your full medical history before an RHC and explain the risk of complications.
+This is a good time to ask questions and discuss any of your concerns.

-On myPHteam, the social network for people with pulmonary hypertension and their loved ones, more than 44,000 members come together to ask questions, give advice, and share their stories with others who understand life with pulmonary hypertension.
+On myPHteam, the social network for people with pulmonary hypertension and their loved ones, more than 48,000 members come together to ask questions, give advice, and share their stories with others who understand life with pulmonary hypertension — including pulmonary arterial hypertension.

 Have you had a right heart catheterization?
-Share your experience in the comments below, or share your story on myPHteam.
+What was your experience like?
+Share your experience in the comments below, or share your story on your Activities page.